-Politicians that cannot win through free and fair elections self-evidently have an incentive to rig the electoral system for political gain.
+Politicians who cannot win through free and fair elections self-evidently have an incentive to rig the electoral system for political gain.
 While democratic norms among politicians could in principle self-constrain them from doing so, this mechanism, even if such norms exist, becomes more and more brittle once the stake of elections increases.
 Political scientists have therefore long understood that for democracy to be truly self-enforcing it is necessary that politicians that display anti-democratic behavior lose so much popular support that their further political career is effectively doomed to fail.
 Anticipating this reaction, political leaders would rarely attempt to violate key democratic norms in the first place (Almond and Verba, 1963; Diamond, 1999; Maravall and Przeworski, 2003; Svolik, 2020; Weingast, 1997).

-Given the importance of the public as the ultimate check against undemocratic politicians it is very disconcerting that a number of recent studies find that overt undemocratic behavior by politicians is only to a very limited extent punished by contemporary American voters.
+Given the importance of the public as a check against undemocratic politicians it is disconcerting that a number of recent studies find that overt undemocratic behavior by politicians is only to a very limited extent punished by contemporary American voters.
 In their seminal paper Graham and Svolik (2020) find survey experimental evidence that suggests that a mere 3.5% of the U.S. electorate is willing to punish clear undemocratic behavior by politicians if this means that they are forced to vote for a politician that is further away from their own policy preferences.
+McCoy, Littvay and Simonovits (2022) and Albertus and 1Following Schumpeter (1942) I define "democracy" as a political system were state executives are selected via regular free and fair elections.
+Crucial in this system is that state executives that lose an election leave office peacefully so that the power of the state executive can smoothly transfer to the legitimate winner of the election (Huntington, 1991; Przeworski, 2005).
+Anti-democratic behavior, according to this definition, is any behavior that seeks to undermine the process of peaceful transfers of power in line with the results of free and fair elections.
+As I will argue in section 2, Donald Trump's speech on January 6, 2021-which was intended to rally his supporters to pressure vice president Michael Pence to unlawfully change the results of the 20202 U.S. presidential election against the will of the voters-is a clear example of anti-democratic behavior according to this definition.

-McCoy, Littvay and Simonovits (Forthcoming) and Albertus and Grossman (2021) meanwhile find survey experimental evidence that suggests that Americans are remarkably hypocritical when it comes to democratic backsliding, supporting the same anti-democratic state executive behavior when their own party is in power, while condemning it if the opposing party is in power.
+Grossman (2021) meanwhile find survey experimental evidence that suggests that Americans are remarkably hypocritical when it comes to democratic backsliding, supporting the same anti-democratic state executive behavior when their own party is in power, while condemning it if the opposing party is in power.2